 Practicals Coordinator, EAAV Liaison

-Michelle O’Brien is one of the Veterinary and Wildlife Health Officers for the Wildfowl & Wetlands Trust (WWT) based at Slimbridge in Gloucestershire.
+Michelle O’Brien is the Veterinary and Wildlife Health Officer for the Wildfowl & Wetlands Trust (WWT) based at Slimbridge in Gloucestershire.
 After graduating from the Royal Veterinary College in 1999 she spent six and a half years in general and exotics referral practice, seeing a mix of small animal, zoo and exotic pet species.
-She gained the RCVS certificate in Zoological Medicine in 2005 and since 2015 is an RCVS recognized Advanced Practitioner in Zoological Medicine.
+She gained the RCVS certificate in Zoological Medicine in 2005 and the ECZM Diploma in Zoo Health Management in 2017.
+She is now a European Veterinary Specialist in Zoo Health Management and an RCVS recognised Specialist in Zoological Medicine.
 Michelle has worked at WWT since 2006 and is part of the team that provides veterinary care at seven of the nine WWT centres in the UK and provides veterinary advice to a number of conservation programmes including the Great Crane Project and Spoon-billed sandpiper conservation breeding programmes.

 Registered veterinary nurse, Cert in Veterinary Nursing of Exotic Species, MSc (Applied animal Behaviour & Animal Welfare), BSc (Hons) (Zoology) Wendy started off training and working in a mixed practice in Midhurst, West Sussex and qualified as a veterinary nurse in 2000.
 Wendy then became keen to pursue additional qualifications with an Honours degree in Zoology and a Masters in Applied Animal Behaviour and Welfare.
 She has experience working as a keeper in a number of zoos and returned to vet nursing at the Royal (Dick) School of Veterinary Studies, where she spent 9 years as the dedicated exotics and wildlife vet nurse.
 During this time Wendy had the opportunity to be involved in vet and nurse student teaching and developed her passion and knowledge for nursing exotic pets and their welfare needs.
 She has lectured at various veterinary conferences, contributed towards two BSAVA manuals, and other veterinary publications.
 In October 2015 Wendy started her new role as Marwell Zoo’s RVN and is excited about contributing to the teams’ commitment to welfare and conservation.